 Don’t cite this document other than as work in progress.

-please put the text “filter-effects-2” in the subject,
+When filing an issue, please put the text “filter-effects-2” in the title,

 preferably like this: